0z-cloud/vx/services/ogame_php/src/README.md

 <a href='http://oldogame.ru/images/screen2.jpg'><img src='http://oldogame.ru/images/screen2_sm.jpg' /></a>
 <a href='http://oldogame.ru/images/screen5.jpg'><img src='http://oldogame.ru/images/screen5_sm.jpg' /></a>

-<b>This is non commercial project, all Premium functions of original OGame (Dark Matter, Officeers and Trader) are free.</b><br>
+<b>This is a non-commercial project, all Premium functions of the original OGame (Dark Matter, Officeers and Trader) are free.</b><br>
 All copyrighted material is proprietary Gameforge stuff.
 We do not make money on it!
 We just have fun =)<br>
 <br>
 <h2>Progress</h2>

 The game is almost done.
-TODO list:<br>
+TO DO list:<br>
 <br>
 <ul><li>Improve admin tool<br>
 </li><li>Battle engine on PHP<br>